cgngozel/cat-dog-classifier/README.md

 ## Prerequisites

-* Python 3.9 or newer
+* Python 3.12 or lower

 ---